 |c.
 Load centering, Port Klang has been made the national load centre and the transshipment centre.
 Whereas the Port of Tanjung Pelepas has been recognised as a regional transshipment hub.|

-The Malaysian government regulates and enforces all matters relating to land public transport including inland container haulage through the Land Public Transport Commission (SPAD).
+The Malaysian government regulates inland container haulage through Land Public Transport Agency.

 Numerous other medium and small-sized operators truck conventional cargoes to destinations in the country.
 Meanwhile, a block rail feeder service operates to specific destinations and a freight liner service takes care of container deliveries to outstation clients.